IBM-Watson/design-guide/language/ui-patterns/documentation/animation/index.md

 ## Animation Guidelines

-The metaphor for animation comes from the IBM Design Language metaphor *elegant machine motion*.
-Elegant machine motion consists of very quick movements with strong easing at the beginning and/or end of the animation with subtle offsets.
+The overarching metaphor for our animation comes from the IBM Design Language metaphor *elegant machine motion*.
+Elegant machine motion consists of very quick movements with strong easing at the beginning and/or end of the animation, plus subtle offsets.

 ## Properties

 Properties are the elements of an object that will change over time.
-Below are the properties you can animate within CSS.
-It is recommended to use the most performant properties first.
-If the effect cannot be achieved, use the general list of properties as a fall back if the effect cannot be achieved using those.
+The properties you can animate within CSS are listed below.
+We recommend using the most performant properties first.
+If the desired effect cannot be achieved, use the general list of properties as a fallback.

 **Most Performant Properties**